inspire-group/hydra/README.md

-Some of the code in this repository is based on following amazing works.
+Some of the code in this repository is based on the following amazing works.

 * https://github.com/allenai/hidden-networks
 * https://github.com/yaircarmon/semisup-adv